wustl-pctg/ProWS/README.md

 system and the guest operating system (the one in the container) share the same kernel process.
 For all other operating systems, Docker runs a Linux virtual machine on top of which the containers run.

+## Source Files of Interest

+cilkrtssuspend is the folder containing the Cilk-F runtime source code.

+The code changes most relevant to scheduling occur in:

+    cilkrtssuspend/runtime/deque.c
+    cilkrtssuspend/runtime/deque_pool.c
+    cilkrtssuspend/runtime/scheduler.c
+    cilkrtssuspent/include/cilk/future.h

+In scheduler.c, perhaps the most relevant function to Cilk-F's ProWS scheduling algorithm is the random_steal function.